 To tackle this issue in new builds, regulations have been developed to ensure that all doorways have a clear opening of at least 850mm.

-However, these regulations often create a different issue in that the large door can turn reduce a room’s accessibility.
+However, these regulations often create a different issue in that the large door can in turn reduce a room’s accessibility.

 Through raising awareness of the benefits a pocket door can bring, many of the struggles the student in Illinois faced all those years ago can truly become a thing of the past.